SantiagoReyes18/Santiago-Reyes-Portfolio/README.md

 # [Project 1: Createch Infographic](https://github.com/SantiagoReyes18/Createch-Sample-Dashboard)

-This project consist of a infographic of some key information of the company Createch.
+This project consist of an infographic of some key information of the company Createch.
 The users can interact with this dashboard by switching from languages (English, French and Spanish).

 # [Project 2: Kaleyra Demo Dashboard](https://github.com/SantiagoReyes18/Kaleyra-Sample-Dashboard)